dsnezhkov/zombieant/README.md

 }
 ```

-*ZAF Demo*
+*ZAF Demo* here ....

-Now you know what process `56417` is ;)
+And now you know what process `56417` is ;)

 ## The Catch 22: Operationalizing Dynamic Preload Cradles

-We know how to preload, we have some better ideas on  how to write modules, we have payload warehouses that would stealthily serve us paths to modularized malware.
+We know how to preload, we have some better ideas on how to write preloader modules, we have payload warehouses that would stealthily serve us paths to modularized malware.

 ```
-Q: What came first: ZAF or the preloader?
+Q: What came first: ZAF service process or the preloader?
 A: Pypreload, of course.
 ```

-One of the issues hackers face is how do we create stealthy first mile delivery mechanism.
-If the first cradles is a binary we need to drop on disk, we may lose.
-Why not then fetch our ZAFSrv which will take over memory based payload storage and management via a non-binary.
+One of the issues hackers face is how do we bring the first cradle that starts the chain of malware loading?
+If the first cradle is a binary we need to drop it on disk, and so we may lose there.
+Why not then see if we can fetch our modules or even warehousing daemon (which will take over memory based payload storage and management) via memory driven mechanism itself.
 Maybe a Python script?
-Do you mean, fetch and execute ZAFsrv in memory?
+Do you mean, fetch and execute a process *in memory*?

 Yes, that is what I mean.
 Python can do `memfd_create()`!
 Well, over `ctypes` FFI interface.

 Example:
 `pypreload.py`